Home Chef Privacy Notice

 You may also opt out of the of sales or sharing on our websites through an opt-out preference signal.
 To process your request through an opt-out preference signal, you must use a browser supporting the preference signal.
 If you choose to use an opt-out preference signal, we’ll opt you out of sales and sharing in the context of cookies and tracking technologies from the browser for which you have the opt-out preference signal enabled.

-6. Who May Submit Requests?
+6. Who May Submit Requests

 Only you, or someone legally authorized to act on your behalf (an authorized agent), may make a request under the CCPA on another consumer’s behalf.
 You may also make a verifiable consumer request on behalf of your minor child.